 2018 Nature Photo Contest

-The Club is sponsoring a photo contest open to all residents of the RDOS – you need not be a member of SONC.
+The Club is hosting a photo contest open to all residents of the RDOS – you need not be a member of SONC.
 Details about the contest, the rules and how to enter follow below.

 These Rules and Regulations are final on all matters relating to the South Okanagan Naturalists’ Club’s 2018 Nature Photo Contest (the “Contest”).
 By applying, all entrants agree to be bound by these Rules and Regulations.

 To be eligible to enter the Contest or win a prize, you must be a resident of the Regional District of Okanagan Similkameen (RDOS).
 All photographs entered in the Contest must be taken within the geographic boundaries of the RDOS.
 Participation in the Contest constitutes Entrants’ full and unconditional agreement to abide by these Contest Rules and Regulations and the Contest Sponsor’s decisions, which are final and binding in all matters related to the Contest.
+Contest is open to amateur photographers only.

 Landscapes – natural landscapes of all types; may include man-made structures within the photo